CrystalSplitter/ghcitui/INSTALL.rst

 This document describes how to build, install, and test the GHCiTUI program.

+At present, installation has only been tested on Linux systems.
+While installation may work on other operating systems, you may encounter issues.

 GHCiTUI is configured, built, and installed through `Cabal`_.
 Cabal can be installed through the ``ghcup`` command line tool.
 Familiarity with Cabal is not necessary to build GHCiTUI.